idris92/Wema/README.md

 - Figma UI Conversion: The project is a direct conversion of the UI design provided in Figma, focusing on layout, typography, and color schemes to match the design specifications.
 - Responsive Layout: The dashboard is built to be responsive, adapting to different screen sizes and devices.
 ## Known Issues/Limitations
 - Incomplete Functionality: The dashboard currently lacks full implementation of data fetching and dynamic content.
-The structure and layout are in place, but interactive features such as charts, tables, or user inputs are yet to be developed.
+The structure and layout are in place.
 ## Future Enhancements
 - Data Integration: Plans to fetch and display real-time data from an API to populate the dashboard components.
 - Interactivity: Implementing user interaction features such as filtering, sorting, and updating data in the dashboard.
-- Charts and Graphs: Adding visual elements like charts and graphs to display data in a more meaningful way.